bc-anaisabel/juniperus_paper/README.md

-## Pipieline for analyzing Illumina MiSeq pair-end data using amptk
+## Pipeline for analyzing Illumina MiSeq pair-end data

 This repository contains the scripts for: